AzlanCoding/browser-in-website/README.md

 -fullscreen option (currently experimental)
 -back and forward buttons
 # Upcoming features
+-a sidebar that shows:
   -history
   -bookmarks
+ -use of cookies to store history and bookmarks
 # Known issues
--some websites like reddit can only be shown in the iframe browser for 3 seconds and disappears after that
+-some websites like reddit can only be shown in the iframe browser for 3 seconds and disappears after that.